 (2) In all re-establishment the position indicated by reliable reference marks should be generally accepted in preference to that indicated by the post or peg if there is disagreement between them.

-[Regulation 22 amended in Gazette 5 Sep 2000 p.
+[Regulation 22 amended: Gazette 5 Sep 2000 p.
 5056; 26 Jul 2013 p.
 3462.]

 22A.
 Connections to standard survey marks